openeew/openeew.com/docs/build-sensor.md

 sidebar_label: Build a sensor
 ---

+You can order a pre-assembled, plug and play, sensor that has been flashed with firmware [here](https://grillo.io/buy-sensor/).

-If you prefer not to order a sensor but build your own, you can follow this guide.
-Here you can build your own PCB, flash firmware, and fabricate your sensor enclosure.
+Alternatively, you can build your own with this guide.
+Here you can create your own PCB, flash firmware, and fabricate your sensor enclosure.

 ## Hardware